truenas/documentation/content/en/hub/additional-topics/legacy/fn-legacy-docs/wgonfreenas.md

 Set up the credentials under **System > Cloud Credentials**.

-[WireGuard](https://www.wireguard.com/) is quickly gaining popularity in the VPN marketplace due to its speed, simplicity, and modern cryptography standards.
+[WireGuard](https://www.wireguard.com/) is a popular option in the VPN marketplace due to its speed, simplicity, and modern cryptography standards.
 Starting with FreeNAS version 11.3-RC1, it is possible to connect your NAS directly to a WireGuard network with a few easy steps.

-We get started on this by creating some custom tunables to enable the WireGuard service and give it a default interface.
+We get started on this by creating some custom tunables to enable the service and give it a default interface.
 To do this you must first navigate to **System > Tunables > Add**.

 Enable the WireGuard service by adding `“wireguard_enable” -> “YES”` in rc.conf.